fudgeg/Group69-AgileWebProject/README.md

 Run Selenium tests before seeding the database or running unit tests.
 This ensures a clean environment for UI-based validations (like fresh signup/login flows)

 - Make sure the flask app is running.
 Then in another terminal,
--  pytest tests_e2e/ : This includes four selenium tests
+-  pytest tests_e2e/ : This includes six selenium tests
 -  pytest tests_unit/ : This includes six unit tests.

 ## Instructions to re-run the server